JDGrillo/sec-demo/README.md

-# Documentation for the greeter application
-This is a simple application that greets people.
+# This is a simple application that greets people.
 It is written in Python, takes a name as input and prints a greeting to the screen.
 ## Usage
 To run the application, use the following command: